sockthedev/init.lua/readme.md

 # sockthedev's Neovim configuration

 What a vibe this stuff is!
+Honestly, Neovim is the coolest shizzle I've played with for a long time.
+I can't believe how hard I've been bitten by this bug.

 To install;